openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 - `RRULE:FREQ=YEARLY` - An event that occurs once a year on a specific date.
 - `RRULE:FREQ=WEEKLY;INTERVAL=2` - An event that occurs every two weeks.

-All such expressions shall be evaluated with a starting date of Jan 1st, 1970 00:00<timezoneOffset>.
+All such expressions shall be evaluated with a starting date of Jan 1st, 1970 00:00Z.
 In other words, `RRULE:FREQ=YEARLY` would be considered permissive, for one day, at the start of each new year.

-If no `startTime` or `endTime` is specified, any day selected by the RRULE will suggest a permissive 24h window unless a date is in the `exclude` ranges.
+If no `startTime` or `duration` is specified, any day selected by the RRULE will suggest a permissive 24h window unless a date is in the `exclude` ranges.

 **RRULE Constraints**